 Enterprise Architect offers a wide range of different Perspectives that cater to the many different kinds of modeling you can perform.
 As mentioned earlier, a Perspective is a constraint placed upon the user interface to only show a particular technology or set of technologies.
 It is used to reduce complexity and help you focus on your task.

 Add a Requirements Model

 We will now build a simple Requirements Model in our project.
 Firstly, let's select one of the Requirements Perspectives.
 From the Perspectives menu, choose 'Requirements | Requirements'.

-After selecting the Requirements Perspective, the Model Wizard is displayed in the main workspace area, offering just a selection of basic Requirements model patterns.
-Firstly, we should choose where in the model, this new content will be added.
+After we select the Requirements Perspective, the 'Create from Pattern' tab (the Model Wizard) of the Start Page is displayed in the main workspace area, offering just a selection of basic Requirement model patterns.
+Firstly, we should choose where in the model this new content will be added.
 Click on the folder icon beside the 'Add To:' field at the bottom of the Model Wizard page, then choose the Model root node and click on the OK button.
 Now, let's select the pattern 'Two Level Requirement Hierarchy' and click on the .

 The selected model pattern is added to our model under the Model root node.

 Double-click on the diagram link in the 'Project' tab of the Browser window to open the diagram in the main diagram workspace.
 You can then select elements on the diagram (or in the 'Project' tab) and use the Properties window to tailor them to your own use, by renaming them, entering descriptions in the Notes window or setting other properties as required.

 We will now add a simple Class Model to our project, following a procedure similar to the one we have just used.

 From the Perspectives menu, choose 'UML | Structural'.